xiangzhou/xiangzhou.github.io/_pages/resources.md

 * The current server is accessible <a href="https://spatialtranscriptomicsanalysis.com">here</a>, with source code available on <a href="https://github.com/biostat0903/SRT-Server">github</a>.

 * Citation: Sheng Yang, and Xiang Zhou (2023).
 SRT-Server: Powering the analysis and visualization of spatially resolved transcriptomics data.
+Genome Medicine.

 ## PGS-Server for constructing polygenic scores in genome-wide association studies